Multi-Iteration Stochastic Optimizers: Numerical examples

 \section{Numerical examples}

+We validate \texttt{MICE} through three experiments of increasing complexity: (i) synthetic quadratic functions to study scaling with condition number and ablate operator contributions, (ii) a stochastic Rosenbrock problem to demonstrate coupling with \texttt{Adam}, and (iii) large-scale logistic regression comparing against state-of-the-art variance reduction baselines.

-In this section, we present some numerical examples to assess the efficiency of \emph{Multi-Iteration Stochastic Optimizers}.
-We focus on \texttt{SGD-MICE}, \texttt{Adam-MICE} and compare their performances with \texttt{SGD}, \texttt{Adam}, \texttt{SAG}, \texttt{SAGA}, \texttt{SRVG}, and \texttt{SARAH} methods in stochastic optimization.
-When using \texttt{SGD}, with or without \texttt{MICE}, we assume the constants $L$ and $\mu$ to be known and use them to compute the step-size as in \eqref{eq:opt_step}.
+When using \texttt{SGD}, with or without \texttt{MICE}, we assume the constant $L$ to be known and use it to compute the step-size $\eta = 1/L$.
 As a measure of the performance of the algorithms, we use the optimality gap, which is the difference between the approximate optimal value at iteration $k$ and the exact optimal value,

 In some examples, we know the optimal value and optimal point analytically; otherwise, we estimate numerically by letting optimization algorithms run for many iterations.